Have you ever wondered. . .God, why do I have to go through this?

 King Nebuchadnezzar confessed a fifth and powerful statement when he confessed what would happen to anyone who came against the God of Shadrach, Meshach and Abednego because no other God can deliver like our Jehovah God.

 When the enemy attacks us. . .our first response should not be “why did this happen to me?”
 “What will people think?”
-“How do I overcome this dreadful thing that is happening to me?”
+“How do I get out of this dreadful thing that is happening?”

-Our deliverance from the fiery trials of life. . .will be a lasting testimony for our Heavenly Father’s faithfulness to those whom He loves and love Him.
+Our deliverance from the fiery trials of life comes from the Lord and it will be a lasting testimony for our Heavenly Father’s faithfulness to those whom He loves and love Him.

 6. Glorify God for your deliverance.